Enrique1987/databricks/01_02_Data_Engineer_Professional/06_Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.
 Applications that use Spark SQL to query and process data should use the "SQL" tab in the Spark UI.
 It shows query metrics, the execution plan for SQL queries, and other SQL-related data.
 While this tab can offer information about query performance and optimization, it might not be the best tool for identifying data skew problems.

-**Question 56: Monitoring and Logging Which one of the following is the correct approach to implement a robust monitoring and logging system to track job execution and gather valuable insights from the job run history for a databricks-driven project?**
+**Question 56: Which one of the following is the correct approach to implement a robust monitoring and logging system to track job execution and gather valuable insights from the job run history for a databricks-driven project?**

 Options:

-&nbsp;&nbsp;&nbsp;&nbsp;T.e aim is to leverage Databricks' capabilities to ensure efficient job monitoring, error detection, and performance optimization.

 &nbsp;&nbsp;&nbsp;&nbsp;A.Configure the Databricks job to collect detailed logs during execution by enabling verbose logging.
 Implement a custom log aggregation mechanism that retrieves logs from the Databricks API and stores them in a separate logging database for analysis.
 Use log parsing techniques to extract key metrics and insights from the logs, such as job duration, task completion status, and error messages.
 Develop custom dashboards or visualizations to display these metrics and facilitate real-time monitoring.